 # Hide the first three variables: ORGANIZE respid, sample, comp INTO HIDDEN; # Put the variable int_date in a new folder called "Date": ORGANIZE int_date INTO "Date"; # Put two variables at the same time into a new folder called "Demographics": ORGANIZE lang, density INTO "Demographics"; # And then put two other variables into a subfolder within "Demographics": ORGANIZE cregion, state INTO "Demographics|Geography";

 The hidden variables have been hidden, and the other variables have been put into the indicated folders in the project tree.

-After Crunch Automation runs the script, the following appears in the variable tree:
+After Crunch Automation runs the script, the following appears in the Variable Sidebar: